runrig-coop/the-runrig-plan/README.md

 # Runrig: A Communal Platform for Food & Data Sovereignty
 ___Locally.
 Regionally.
 Globally.___

-This is a draft proposal for a communal technology platform and _libre_ software project, ~~tentatively~~ named Runrig,[^wiki] with the aim of achieving collective sovereignty over our food, the labor that raises it, the land and living things that support it, and the data connecting it all.
-It is not intended as a technological solution to a political problem, if such a thing even exists.
-Rather it is a matter of intentional design, and a moral choice to use technology as befits our political will.
+Runrig[^wiki] is a _libre_ software project, a communal technology platform and a plan for socio-ecological design.
+It aims to achieve collective sovereignty over not just our food, but also the labor that raises it, the land and living things that support it, and the data connecting it all.
+It is not intended as a purely technological solution to a political problem, if such a thing even exists; rather, it proposes a method for intentional design that can realize our political will, while affirming our moral obligation to adopt technologies that are appropriate, just, and that advance the well-being of all.

 ## Contents
 - [OVERVIEW](overview.md)